hansenp/diachrscripts/README.md

 ## Analysis of interaction distances

-To compare directed and undirected interactions, we have decomposed the into different categories.
+To compare directed and undirected interactions, we have decomposed the interactions into different categories.
 At the top level, we differentiate between directed (*DI*), undirected reference (*UIR*), and undirected interactions (*UI*).
 We further break down directed interactions into the categories *simple* and *twisted*, depending which of the two types of read pairs predominates.